U-16 Boys Basketball Collinstown Park Community College v Celbridge CC.

-The formation set out for the home side was a 3-4-3 formation, Antonio Conte esque.
+The formation set out for the home side was a 3-4-3, Antonio Conte-esque.
 CPCC had the upper hand in the first moments of the game.
-Old Bawn against the run of play forced CPCC shot stopper David Ward into a save early.
+Old Bawn, against the run of play, forced CPCC shot stopper David Ward into a save early.
 CPCC should have taken the lead and capitalised on an Old Bawn defensive error but Matthew Reynolds failed to do so as he had his effort cleared off the line.

 Half time score 0-2

-The second period started and finally the host’s CPCC got out of first gear.
+The second period started and finally the hosts CPCC got out of first gear.
 Early on Reynolds broke and was too generous in the final third and the chance went abegging.
-The Collinstown front 3 are blessed with pace but never used it correctly and the away side abruptly broke and won a corner which was sloppily dealt with and the third goal slowly trickled in.
-The No.8 off Old Bawn was a force to be reckoned with and ultimately bagged his hat-trick before full time.
+The Collinstown front three are blessed with pace but never used it correctly and the away side abruptly broke and won a corner which was sloppily dealt with and the third goal slowly trickled in.
+The No 8 from Old Bawn was a force to be reckoned with and ultimately bagged his hat-trick before full time.

 It was a bad day at the office for the home team.
-After the game there were some positive comments from the manager Mr. Lanigan, “the boys were unlucky today, we had a couple of good chances at 0-0 if one had of gone in, it would have been a whole different game”.
+After the game there were some positive comments from manager Mr Lanigan, who said: “The boys were unlucky today, we had a couple of good chances at 0-0.
+If one had’ve gone in, it would have been a whole different game”.
 He also mentioned how they were missing many key players to injury.